TidyMaze/photo-derush/progress.md

 - 2025-08-23: All tests pass for search/filter features, including edge cases
 - 2025-08-23: Implemented responsive grid layout and selection highlight in PhotoView
 - 2025-08-23: Verified in running app; grid and highlight work as intended

-Progress: 85%
-Next step: Add info/metadata side panel with editable tags
+- 2025-08-23: Implemented info/metadata side panel with editable tags, EXIF, and rating in PhotoView
+- 2025-08-23: Verified in running app; side panel and all features work as intended

+Progress: 90%
+Next step: Add quick filter bar (by rating/tag/date)